-- Necessary preventive services appropriate for each Enrollee.
-Contractor must report utilization to Covered California on the number and percent of Enrollees who take advantage of their wellness benefit. - 2) Tobacco cessation intervention, inclusive of evidenced-based counseling and appropriate pharmacotherapy, if applicable.
+- 1) Necessary preventive services appropriate for each Enrollee.
+Contractor must report to Covered California the number and percent of Enrollees who utilize preventive services. - 2) Tobacco cessation intervention, inclusive of evidenced-based counseling and appropriate pharmacotherapy, if applicable.
 Contractor must report to Covered California the number and percent of Enrollees who take advantage of the tobacco cessation benefit. - 3) Obesity management, if applicable.
-Contractor must report to Covered California the number and percent of its Enrollees who take advantage of the obesity benefit. - 4) To ensure the Enrollee health and wellness process is supported, Contractor must report on its: - (a) Health and wellness communication processes delivered to its Enrollees and applicable Participating Providers, that take into account cultural and linguistic diversity; and - (b) Processes to incorporate Enrollee's health and wellness information into Contractor's data and information specific to each individual Enrollee.
+Contractor must report to Covered California the number and percent of its Enrollees who take advantage of the obesity benefit. - 4) To ensure the Enrollee health and wellness process is supported, Contractor must report on its: - Health and wellness communication processes delivered to its Enrollees and applicable Participating Providers, that take into account cultural and linguistic diversity; and - (b) Processes to incorporate Enrollee's health and wellness information into Contractor's data and information specific to each individual Enrollee.
 This Enrollee's data is Contractor's most complete information on each Enrollee and is distinct from the Enrollee's medical record maintained by the Providers.